 -- We get it.
 This is tough.
 This calls upon your deepest resources at times.
 Which is why we highly recommend a good support system around you, and good self-care.
 It is critically important to take good emotional, physical, spiritual care of you, so that you have the resources needed to take care of your children.

--- The most psychologically healthy situation for your children is one where no one had to be forced into compliance, where children are never expected to choose between parents or feel guilty for their parents' breakup, and where children can flow easily and peacefully between two homes.
+-- The most psychologically healthy situation for your children is one where no one had to be forced into compliance, where children are never expected to choose between parents or feel guilty for their parents' breakup, and where children can flow easily and peacefully between two homes, and where children are fully encouraged and supported in loving both of their parents.
 Your relationship may have broken up, but your children's relationship with their other parent didn't and shouldn't.

 1) Don't make your child your new best friend, confidant, therapist.
 They aren't equipped in any way for this crippling responsibility, and it will only make them anxious, stressed, and feel guilty, feeling responsible for fixing something they have no control over.
 Find healthy adults to talk to, and let your kids be kids.